 - 1 full dropper of liquid chlorophyll

-It can be hard to get all the nutrients you need in.
-Adding a green smoothie to the start of your day or as a snack is a quick and effective way to add vitamins and minerals to your diet.
+It can be hard to get all the nutrients you need into your day.
+Adding a green smoothie to the start of your morning or as a snack is a quick and effective way to incorporate more vitamins and minerals into your diet.

-Not only a healthy “on-the-go” option, a green smoothie like this one supports your immune system, is great for digestive health and gives you an energy boost.
+More than just a healthy “on-the-go” option, a green smoothie like this one supports your immune system, is great for digestive health, and gives you an energy boost.

-Celery is high in vitamin K and molybdenum, with great levels of folate, manganese and potassium as well.
+- Celery is high in vitamin K and molybdenum, with high levels of folate, manganese and potassium as well.

-You can read all about my personal benefits from drinking chlorophyll here.
+You can read all about my own benefits from drinking chlorophyll here.

-Making smoothies is super easy, the only major thing to remember is adding your ingredients in the right order.
+Making smoothies is super easy—the only important thing to remember is to add your ingredients in the right order.